- Car sales statistics - UK & worldwide

 Car sales statistics - UK & worldwide

 The number of new passenger cars being bought and sold in the UK slumped to record lows in 2021.
-New passenger car sales in the UK will end 2021 down by 30% on pre-pandemic levels, with around 1.6 million new cars predicted for the whole of 2021.
+New passenger car sales were down by 28.7% on pre-pandemic levels, with 1.65 million new cars registered for the whole of 2021.

 Experts blame Covid-19 lockdowns and a global semiconductor shortage for the UK's stalling new car industry figures.